-Dr. Kathryn (Kate) Gallagher is a postdoctoral Fellow in Psychodynamic Psychotherapy and Psychoanalytic Studies at the Austen Riggs Center.
+Dr. Kathryn (Kate) Gallagher is a staff psychologist at the Austen Riggs Center.
 Dr. Gallagher earned her doctorate in clinical psychology at Georgia State University in Atlanta, Georgia with a focus on understanding and preventing aggression toward underrepresented populations (e.g., women, sexual minorities).
 She completed her predoctoral internship at the Emory University School of Medicine/Grady Memorial Hospital with a concentration in systemically-informed and relationally-focused, psychoanalytic psychotherapy.
-Broadly speaking, Dr. Gallagher’s current research interests include exploring cultural and historical impacts of aggressive behavior, and the varied meanings these actions hold for the individual.
+She is also a graduate of the Fellowship Program at the Austen Riggs Center.
+Broadly speaking, Dr. Gallagher’s research interests include exploring cultural and historical impacts of aggressive behavior, and the varied meanings these actions hold for the individual.

 For a list (and downloadable copies) of Dr. Gallagher's publications, see: https://www.researchgate.net/profile/Kathryn_Gallagher